 Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

-After 12 years of looking at the same ugly bathroom I decided to take matters into my own hands and do a DIY bathroom remodel (well most of it!).
-I would have love to demo everything and get nice new granite counter tops and replace the tub but I knew that was way out of our budget and I didn’t actually need it, I just wanted a nice looking bathroom that was peaceful feeling.
+After 12 years of looking at the same ugly bathroom, I decided to take matters into my own hands and do a DIY bathroom remodel (well most of it!).
+I would have loved to demo everything and get nice new granite countertops and replace the tub but I knew that was way out of our budget and I didn’t actually need it, I just wanted a nice looking bathroom that was peaceful feeling.

 Here are the before pictures of our bathroom with oak cabinets, ugly linoleum flooring, and small tile everywhere…

 The things I decided I could do, were redoing the floor and refinishing the cabinets.
 The hardest part of the whole project was pulling up the floor.
 It was glued very well to the wood below.